 Regularly auditing the performance of your customer service strategy will allow you to quickly identify issues as they emerge and how to implement new tools and trends.
 Ideally, you should complete an audit of your customer service once every one to two years.

 Explore more articles

-- How To Create a Timeline in Excel (With 2 Methods)
+- How To Become a Research Scientist (With Tips)